jaythad13/Mathematikezettelkasten/Algebraic curves and Riemann surfaces --- math-199DR/notes/Group actions on Riemann surfaces.md

 - cx-geo
 ---

 Given a Riemann surface $X$, what does $\operatorname{Aut} X$ look like?
 What are its finite subgroups?
 By understanding their action on the Riemann surface, we can get better answers to these questions.
-These in turn, allow us to [[Riemann surfaces and algebraic curves --- math-199DR/notes/Topological properties of holomorphisms#_example _ meromorphic functions on non-isomorphic elliptic curves|distinguish Riemann surfaces]].
+These in turn, allow us to [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Topological properties of holomorphisms#_example _ meromorphic functions on non-isomorphic elliptic curves|distinguish Riemann surfaces]].

 Further, by squishing these automorphism groups to nothing by quotienting out by these actions we can get new Riemann surfaces.
-The reverse problem — that of which Riemann surfaces give rise to to all (compact, connected) Riemann surfaces by quotients is exactly [[Riemann surfaces and algebraic curves --- math-199DR/notes/Riemann surfaces#_theorem _ the uniformisation theorem|the uniformisation theorem]]!
+The reverse problem — that of which Riemann surfaces give rise to to all (compact, connected) Riemann surfaces by quotients is exactly [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Riemann surfaces#_theorem _ the uniformisation theorem|the uniformisation theorem]]!

 ### Reviewing group actions